These views of Western Avenue at Litchfield Road in the 1950's show:

 Top: view to southwest Bottom: view to east

-The small community that formed as a result of the Goodyear Farms cotton industry first became known as "Egypt" for the Egyptian cotton grown there and then, finally, was called "Goodyear".
+The small community that formed as a result of the Goodyear Farms cotton industry first became known as "Egypt" cotton city and then, finally, was called "Goodyear".
 The Goodyear Tire and Rubber Company was named in honor of Charles Goodyear, the man who discovered the process to vulcanize rubber in the mid-1800s.
 The process, which Goodyear discovered by accident, produced a very durable rubber and later allowed the founders of the popular company to form a foundation of success.
 The community thrived as long as the cotton industry was strong.

-However, World War II brought a recovery in the early 1940's when the Litchfield Naval Air Facility employed as many as 7,500 people at one time.
+However, World War II brought a recovery in the mid 1940's when the Goodyear Aircraft Plant employed as many as 7,668 people at one time.
 During World War II, Goodyear Aircraft Corporation manufactured more than three million pounds of aircraft frames.
 After the war, the Naval Air Facility served as a storage base for thousands of World War II aircraft that were moth balled and salvaged.